brettkromkamp/awesome-knowledge-management/README.md

 - [Infinity Maps](https://infinitymaps.io/en/) - A knowledge management system to help you organize, structure and share your knowledge.
 - [Rekowl](https://rekowl.com/) - A personal knowledge management system to help you also get better at remembering.
 - [Kite](https://erkal.github.io/kite/) - A graph visualization and analysis tool.
+- [Outline](https://www.getoutline.com/) - A knowledge base for teams.

 ## Semantic Web and RDF Ecosystem